We can quickly locate any Thin Section Bearing at the lowest price.

 Ball Bearing - Thin Section Bearings

-Thin section bearings, often referred to as "constant section" (CS) bearings are distinguished from conventional standardized ISO ball bearings due to the particularly optimal characteristics of their cross-section.
+Thin section ball bearings, often referred to as "constant section" (CS) bearings are distinguished from conventional standardized ISO split bearings due to the particularly optimal characteristics of their cross-section.
 Their uniqueness lies in their outstanding performance in spite of weight and space limitations.
 Their miniscule, typically squared cross-section allows for the mechanism's high-precision.

 Engineering & Design

-Thin ball bearings are highly-efficient yet compact mechanisms designed with a minimal width and external diameter.
-The cross-section is typically double the ball's diameter, and the difference in dimensions between the inner and outer rings is thus optimally diminished.
+Thin bearings are highly-efficient yet compact mechanisms designed with a minimal width and external diameter.
+The cross-section of thin bearings is typically double the ball's diameter, and the difference in dimensions between the inner and outer rings is thus optimally diminished.
 In order to efficiently reduce the friction and vibration while the ball bearing is at work, the raceways are given a polishing finish yielding a super-smooth external surface and are loaded with high-quality balls in order to maximize performance.

-These ball bearings are typically offered in both stainless steel and chrome steel.
+These thin bearings are typically offered in both stainless steel and chrome steel.
 The former provides the advantage of a prominent ability to adapt to various temperatures and is resistant to oxidation, while the latter holds temperature limitations, yet is advantageous due to its external oil-coating protective finish.
 Both of these allow the mechanism to function in both corrosive and non-corrosive environments.

 Advantages & Benefits

-Due to their thoroughly thought out design, thin ball bearings are used in a variety of fields: robotics, solar panels, radar and microwave devices, guidance systems, measuring systems, medical equipment, semiconductor equipment, the aerospace industry, among many others.
+Due to their thoroughly thought out design, thin bearings are used in a variety of fields: robotics, solar panels, radar and microwave devices, guidance systems, measuring systems, medical equipment, semiconductor equipment, the aerospace industry, among many others.

 Haven't found what you want?
 Look here